 There are numerous ways that veterinarians can contribute to emergency and disaster management in Massachusetts.
-On a local level, by joining or starting a Disaster Animal Response Team (DART) provides important subject expertise about caring for animals.
+On a local level, joining or starting a Disaster Animal Response Team (DART) provides important subject expertise about caring for animals.
 The local Medical Reserve Corp (MRC) also needs veterinary support.
-Basic Animal Rescue Training is a program that has veterinarians teaching First Responders how to appropriately handle and care for animals that they may encounter on their calls.
+Basic Animal Rescue Training (BART) is a program that has veterinarians teaching First Responders how to appropriately handle and care for animals that they may encounter on their calls.
 There is training available to participate in this course.

 The State of Massachusetts Animal Response Team (SMART) welcomes veterinary participation in its mission to train and prepare the state for all emergencies and disasters using best practices and standard operating procedures to care for all animals in the state.